artefactual/archivematica-docs/user-manual/troubleshooting/faq.rst

    unsponsored work and it can take a while for us to respond when we are busy.
    Information that we might ask you for includes:

   * What version of Archivematica are you installing.

   * Are you upgrading or installing fresh.

   * Are you using something other than the recommended requirements from our      :ref:`installation <installation>` instructions.

   * Include stack traces or results from error logs if possible.

-   Archivematica is a complex piece of software with many dependencies, all of which are open-source.
-Because of it's complex, open-source nature, it is not feasible to create a click-through executible file for installation.

 :ref:`Back to the top <faq>`